objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 </p>

 Each goal within `AssembleMojo` is a distinct compilation step for EO code.
-These tasks happen one after the other, and each task relies on the output of the one before it.
-Each task has directories for input and output data, as well as a directory for storing cached data.
+These goals happen one after the other.
+Each goal has directories for input and output data, as well as a directory for storing cached data.
-Using the program name, each task can receive and store data.
+Using the program name, each goal can receive and store data.

 The previous caching mechanism in EO made use of distinct interfaces, specifically `Footprint` and `Optimization`.